Kewpie doll effect: Mother's behavior toward attractive and unattractive infants

 Research has shown that mothers of infants who have Kewpie doll-like appearances show more affection, play more often with, and spend more time engaged with their baby than mothers of less attractive babies, despite the common belief that parents will treat their child the same, regardless of appearance.

-Psychologists compared the mother-infant interactions of three-month-old babies with craniofacial abnormalities and normal infants and observed that the mothers of the infants with abnormalities engaged their baby with smiles less often than the mothers of normal babies, spoke to their infants less, and were less responsive to their infants than were the mothers of the normal infants.
+Psychologists compared the mother-infant interactions of three-month-old babies with craniofacial abnormalities and non craniofacially abnormal infants and observed that the mothers of the infants with abnormalities engaged their baby with smiles less often than the mothers of non craniofacially abnormal babies, spoke to their infants less, and were less responsive to their infants than were the mothers of the non craniofacially abnormal infants.

 The results of this study indicate that the appearance, attractiveness, and facial configuration of an infant is a strong predictor of maternal affection and behavior toward the child.

 Recent research has shown that the phenomenon of decreased responsiveness and attention was not limited to infants with mild to severe head and face deformities.
 Families of low socioeconomic status with healthy newborn infants were selected to participate.
 Photos of their newborns were rated on attractiveness by a panel of university students.
 Researchers observed mother-infant interactions and recorded the "affectionate interaction" between the baby and mother (how often the mother kissed, smiled at, cuddled, held the baby), the amount of time spent on "routine care-giving" (fed, changed, cleaned up after the baby), and how often the mothers "attended to others" while with the baby.

 The researchers compared attractive and unattractive babies and showed that the mothers of more attractive infants had more affectionate interactions with their infants than the mothers of less attractive infants while the mothers of unattractive infants spent more time on routine care-giving and attended to others more often.

 The researchers believe they have established a relationship between the attractiveness of an infant and his or her treatment by the caregiver for normal children of different attractiveness.